 Our Branches & Affiliates

-The John Howard Society of New Brunswick has branches, satellite offices and affiliates all across the province.
+In New Brunswick there are John Howard Society branches, satellite offices and affiliates all across the province.
 To find detailed information about your nearest local office, please click on the map below:

 What We Do

-The provincial society promotes contracts involving local and regional branches & affiliates including provincial wide services through its partnerships with local, provincial and federal governments.
+The provincial society promotes contracts involving John Howard local and regional branches, affiliates and networks including provincial wide services through its partnerships with local, provincial and federal governments.